bitovi/hatchify/DATABASES.md

 * Configure Hatchify to use your database:

-If you followed the getting-started guide and installed sqlite, you may remove it with `npm uninstall sqlite3` and install postgres's package with `npm install pg`.
+If you followed the getting-started guide and installed sqlite, you may remove it with `npm uninstall sqlite3` and install postgres's package with `npm install pg`, to get the types for the postgres package run `npm install -D @types/pg`.

 After that, simply pass the database configurations to Hatchify's constructor: